kiringodhwani/RustCheatSheet/README.md

 # Smart Pointers in Rust

-**Pointer** — **a pointer is a general concept for a variable that stores a memory address.
+**<ins>Pointer</ins>** — **a pointer is a general concept for a variable that stores a memory address.
 The memory address refers to (or points to) some other data in memory.** You can think about pointers as an arrow pointing to a value stored in somewhere in memory.

 **The most common pointer in Rust** is a **<ins>reference</ins>**.